BellerophonMobile/logberry/docs/concepts.md

 All logging is coordinated by a Root.
 Tasks under a Root generate events, which are given to OutputDrivers to actually publish.

-There is a default Root logberry.Std coupled by default to text output on stdout.
-However, applications may make and utilize their own Roots.

-In particular, there are two kinds of Roots:
+There are two kinds of Roots:

  * ImmediateRoot: Simply dispatches each event to registered outputs.
  * BackgroundRoot: Throws each event into a channel, which may or may not be buffered.
-A separate goroutine then continually processes events from the channel, dispatching them to registered outputs.
+A separate goroutine continually processes events from the channel, dispatching them to registered outputs.

-Both serialize incoming events such that only one is report at a time, in order of first processing.
-From the user's perspective, the big difference is that the host program needs to call Stop() on the Root to ensure that all generated events are output.
-Otherwise it's possible for the background goroutine to not activate before the program terminates, leaving events still in the buffer.
-However, that buffering can be useful for long lived programs using OutputDrivers which may take some time, e.g., publishing to a remote log service.
+Both serialize incoming events such that only one event is reported at a time, in order of first receipt.
+From the user's perspective, the big difference is that the host program needs to call `Root::Stop()` on a BackgroundRoot to ensure that all generated events are output.
+Otherwise it is possible for the background goroutine to not activate before the program terminates, leaving events in the buffer.
+However, that buffering and execution on a separate goroutine can be useful for long lived programs using OutputDrivers which may take some time, e.g., publishing to a remote log service.

-There is a default Root logberry.Std, which is an ImmediateRoot so that it intuitively outputs all events without any additional calls.
+There is a default Root `logberry.Std`, which is an ImmediateRoot so that it intuitively outputs all events without any additional calls.
 However, programs need not make any use of this Root, instead generating Tasks under custom Roots as described below.